pzxie/wohoox/packages/wohoox-react/README.md

 export const actions = store.actions
 ```

-2. use state in component
+2. Use state in component

 ```jsx
 /**